 - C Study Visa: This is provided to students who are planning to study for less than three months in Ireland.
 This student visa is approved for overseas students who are enrolling in a training program or 90-day short-term courses.

 - D Study Visa: This visa is given to students who are enrolling in courses that are longer than 90 days.
-Students often prefer D Study Visa over C Study Visa.
+Students often prefer a D Study Visa over a C Study Visa.

 To pursue higher studies in Ireland, non-EEA and non-EU students need to get a residence permit to stay in the country for more than 3 months.
 Indian students can apply for residence permits at a unit of the national police force of Ireland- ‘The Garda National Immigration Bureau (GNIB)’.
 Indian citizens have to pay EUR 300 as a registration fee to obtain residence permits in Ireland.

 Step 2: Opt for an Internship while Studying in Ireland

 Another step for getting a PR in Ireland after studying is applying for an internship in the nation.
 Ireland allows overseas students to work for 20 hours per week during their program of study and 40 hours per week during semester breaks and other vacations.
 Students are advised to get an internship in companies they aspire to work for in departments/fields of their choice.

 After completion of their courses, non-EU students can apply for post-study work permits in Ireland.
 They are eligible to apply for the following work permits:

 - Critical Skills Employment Permit: This work permit is provided to practising professionals who are employed in any of the job profiles included in the Highly Skilled Eligible Occupations List.
 Non-EU citizens with critical skills employment permits can easily get a PR in Ireland.